sergii-bond/data_vis/README.md

     this is all subjective ..."
   * Answer 3: "You convinced me.
 I have changed the default font family for the entire html."

+* Iteration 4 (index.html)
+    * This iteration was made after the feedback from Udacity coach.
+The feedback itself is not documented here.
+    * The following changes were made:
+        * Now circle's area is proportional to the total number of flights, not its radius
+        * Added a legend for circle sizes
+        * Encoded the arrows by color and added the legend
+        * Changed the title and added a main takeaway from the visualization, making it more explanatory rather than exploratory

 [Here](https://discussions.udacity.com/t/project-feedback-d3-visualization/35446) is the link to the page with the feedbacks listed above.